Search engine is loading. Please wait…

 Left-hand driving

-Drive on the left.
-Take extra care at junctions, roundabouts, and when pulling out from a stop.
+Drive on the left-hand side of the road.
+Take extra care at junctions, roundabouts and when pulling out from car parks or beach roads.
 Give yourself time to adjust if you usually drive on the right.

 Road conditions